onyalcin/M-PATH/README.md

 ```

 ## Getting Started
-The project is written on Python and works on Python >= 3.6
+The project is written on Python and works on Python = 3.6 or 3.7

 This project uses Smartbody character animation system as a character animation platform in Windows.
 Download Smartbody from: http://smartbody.ict.usc.edu/